davortsan/CloudAppSecurityDocs.es-es/CloudAppSecurityDocs/daily-activities-to-protect-your-cloud-environment.md

          For a data leak you might want to restrict permissions or quarantine the file.

-         If a new, unsanctioned service is discovered, you might want to block access to the service on your proxy or firewall.
+         If a new app is discovered, you might want to block access to the service on your proxy or firewall.

     #### <a name="questionable-violations"></a>Infracciones cuestionables
     Infracciones cuestionables que exigen más investigación.